The rise of zero waste packaging

 Harmful substances

-Research into conventional packaging and the chemicals used in its production or disposal is key in driving the search for more sustainable alternatives and zero waste packaging.
-Not only does zero waste packaging remove the threat of potential toxins, it also helps limit the volume of damaging chemicals infiltrating the planet’s water or land.
+Research into conventional packaging and the chemicals used in its production or disposal is key in driving the search for more sustainable packaging alternatives.
+Not only does zero waste packaging remove the threat of potential toxins from solid waste, it also helps limit the volume of potentially harmful chemicals infiltrating the planet’s water sources or soil.

 PFAS in packaging